makersacademy/axa-makers-leaders-cases/smuv-drive-module3.md

 implementing a strong monitoring and incident response strategy across the wider engineering team.

+The catch?
+You have only **two months** allocated before members of this team are re-allocated to their original teams.
+However, management is open to consider extending this time if these efforts are successful and bring valuable outcomes.
+Time is short and you won't have the time to do everything – therefore it'll be important to pick your battles and prioritise wisely.
+To make things more difficult, the extra budget is limited and you will need to justify carefully any 'big' spendings into any new infrastructure or tools.

 ## Components deep drive

 This is the current setup for the company infrastructure – most of it is running on the cloud:

 - **Gateway and Load Balancer** - the main 'entrypoint' for any client request